After embassy move, U.S. to sell envoy’s house near Tel Aviv

 The presumptive Democratic presidential nominee, Joe Biden, said in April that he considered the Trump administration’s decision to move the embassy “short-sighted and frivolous,” but said he would not move it back to Tel Aviv if elected president in November.

 News of the residence’s sale was first published in the Israeli business newspaper Globes on Monday.
-The paper said the house, which sits on a 1.25- acre (five-hectare) plot of land, has a roughly $87 million asking price.
+The paper said the house, which sits on a 1.25- acre (0.5 hectare) plot of land, has a roughly $87 million asking price.
 If it sells at that price, it would be the most expensive residential sale in the country, topping Russian-Israeli billionaire Roman Abramovich’s recent purchase of a home in Herzliya for $65 million earlier this year.

 The State Department said the sale is expected to go forward in the coming months.